cvilas/guidance/people/people.md

 ## Principles

-- Don't complain.
-Propose solutions instead
+- Propose solutions, don't merely complain.
-- Get comfortable working at the edge of chaos and disfunction
+- Be comfortable working at the edge of chaos and dysfunction
-- Keep improving your own skills density.
+- Keep improving your own talent density.
 Maintain a [Personal Development Plan](pdp.md)
 - [Contribute](oss_contrib.md) to open source projects _we use_
 - Have scheduled, periodic [1:1s](one-to-ones.md) with your direct and indirect reports
 - Set high expectations for [behaviours](behaviours.md)